8 Tips for Selling Your Condo in 2026’s Real Estate Market

 Much like living in a community with a homeowners’ association (HOA), those living in a condominium complex will be governed by a condominium owner’s association (COA) and will have rules to follow and fees to pay.
 These fees are in exchange for having access to specific amenities.

 When you’re listing your condo, be sure you’re clear about the fees and what amenities are included.
-On average, condo fees typically range between $300 to $400.
+On average, condo fees typically range between $300 and $400.
 Most of these monthly fees go toward:

 • Utilities like cable television, electricity, heat, water, sewer, and garbage collection